VictoryUA/VictoryUA/README.md

 Quality Assurance Engineer

 My goal is to develop testing knowledge and technical skills.
 At present I am intensively studying techniques and tools by attending online courses and by testing websites and applications.
 In this portfolio I would like to share some of my projects.
+Hope you'll enjoy 🌻

 * 📍 I'm based in Basque Country
 * 👩‍💻 See my portfolio at [CV](http://docs.google.com/document/d/11uVOfJlezbfwxcJq3bEN7FF76iiJlO6r6R6XCQUM-rQ/edit?usp=sharing)